RaRSagdeev/VirtualMoCap_Unity/README.md

 I used Python for MoveNet model cause it was very simple to run MoveNet on Python.

-Local server starts inside Unity script
+Local server starts inside Unity script.
+After starting Unity you need to launch Python script.

+Next steps is refactoring and upgrading.